How to Make Compound Butter

 - Stir in whatever flavoring agents you like (see below), mixing and matching as desired.

-- I like to go 2-3 Tbsp of solids (fresh herbs, zest, whatever) or around ~1- 1.5 Tbsp of powders per stick of butter, as a rough guide... but there's a lot of room to play.
+- I like to go 2-3 tablespoon of solids (fresh herbs, zest, whatever) or around ~1- 1.5 tablespoon of powders per stick of butter, as a rough guide... but there's a lot of room to play.

-- Make sure to pack a lot of flavor into it (½ tsp of, say, curry powder will NOT cut it!).
+- Make sure to pack a lot of flavor into it (½ teaspoon of, say, curry powder will NOT cut it!).

 - Also, I try to vary colors to make it look pretty - for instance, mint and cilantro in with the curry powder!